-Possible side effects include: Weight gain, feeling or being sick, stomach upset and loss of hair.
-The hair loss is only temporary but when the hair regrows it can come back curly.
-Some people also feel sleepy.
+Possible side effects include: Weight gain, feeling or being sick, stomach upset and diarrhoea.
+If it makes you sleepy you should not drive or operate machinery.
+It can also cause temporary hair loss.
+When the hair regrows it can come back curly.

-Rare but important side effects: See your health professional straight away if you get stomach pain, feel sick or if your skin goes yellow (jaundice) or your urine (or wee) gets dark.
-This could be damage to your liver or pancreas (called hepatitis or pancreatitis).
-Also let your health professional know in the next day or so if you get any infection, a sore throat, bruise without reason, bleed easily or get a rash, or feel you may want to harm yourself.
+Rare but important side effects include: Damage to the liver or pancreas (called hepatitis or pancreatitis).
+So, if you develop tummy pain, feel sick or if your skin goes yellow (jaundice) or your urine (or wee) gets dark let your health professional know straight away.
+It can also affect your blood count so if you get any infection, a sore throat, bruise without reason, bleed easily or get a rash, see your health professional straight away.

+throat, bruise without reason, bleed easily or get a rash, or feel you may want to harm yourself.